Mission, History, & Facts of University High School

 A Brief History of University High School

-Motivated by a perceived shortage of independent high school openings for qualified students in the mid-1990s, an exploratory committee comprised of parents from Sycamore School, the Orchard School and St. Richard’s Episcopal School gained funding for a demographic study, began a discovery process, and eventually incorporated as the University High School Board in 1998.
+Motivated by a perceived shortage of independent high school openings for qualified students in the mid-1990s, an exploratory committee comprised of parents from Sycamore School, The Orchard School, and St. Richard’s Episcopal School gained funding for a demographic study, began a discovery process, and eventually incorporated as the University High School Board of Trustees in 1998.

-In December of 1998, Chuck and Nancy Webster, from the Roeper School in Bloomfield Hills, Michigan, were hired to serve as head of school and admission director respectively, followed closely by Chris and Carolyn Bradley in supporting administrative roles.
-After eliminating several suggested locations for the school, eighty-five acres on 116th Street was purchased by a limited liability corporation of board members and friends of University.
-The following year, Susana Bollinger was hired and the process of solidifying a curriculum began in earnest.
+In December of 1998, Chuck Webster and Nancy Webster, from the Roeper School in Bloomfield Hills, Michigan, were hired to serve as Head of School and Director of Admission, respectively.
+The Websters were followed closely by Chris and Carolyn Bradley in supporting administrative roles.
+After eliminating several suggested locations for the school, eighty-five acres on 116th Street was purchased by a limited liability corporation of Board of Trustees members and friends of University.
+The following year, Susana Bollinger was hired to teach Spanish and the process of solidifying a curriculum began in earnest.

 |Average Class Size||15-20|